-After you have collected the greens and the turnips, you’ll need to take them inside to wash them in your sink.
+After you have collected the greens and the turnips, you’ll take them inside to wash them in your sink.
 I would recommend washing the turnips with a damp paper towel or even a dry one.
 You just want to knock the dirt and bugs off of them for now.

 Then you’ll roll the greens around in the water with your hands.
 When you think you’ve gotten the dirt off, put the greens in the sink next to it, fill with fresh water, and repeat the process while the first sink drains.

 Next, you’ll clean the first sink out, and fill it with cold water to toss the greens back into it.
 You’ll repeat the process of washing the greens in the cold water over and over until the water finally comes out pretty well clear.
 The idea is to remove all of the dirt and bugs because you don’t want to eat them.

 Then you’ll lay the turnip greens out on towels and pat them dry.
 You can leave them on the counter to air dry for a little bit while you begin to process turnips.